-Nokia Lumia 925 official, rolling out in June with aluminum frameAlex Wagner - Deputy Managing Editor, News Desk
+Nokia Lumia 925 official, rolling out in June with aluminum frameAlex Wagner - Editorial Director of News and Content

 Today was the day of Nokia's big event in London, and as promised the Finnish firm showed off "what's next" for its Lumia line.
 Nokia officially took the wraps off of the Lumia 925, a new Windows Phone device that features an aluminum outer frame and a polycarbonate backside.
 The body of the Lumia 925 measures in at 8.8mm thick and weighs 139 grams, quite a bit thinner and lighter than the Lumia 920, which comes in at 10.7mm thick and 185 grams.